 Location: Leather Heaven

-Work stayed steady and the chores at home never let up, so it wasn’t long before Raye’s meeting with Lionel Arrington, along with his offer to invite her back to his home for a social visit, was a distant memory.
+Work stayed steady and the chores around her house never let up, so it wasn’t long before Raye’s fateful meeting with Lionel Arrington and his offer to invite her back to his home for a social visit was a distant memory.
 So much a memory that several months later, while checking her voicemail on a rainy Friday afternoon, it took her several minutes to remember who Lionel Arrington was.
 She’d have probably remembered him much sooner, had he left the message himself, but the voice requesting that she call Mr. Lionel Arrington at such and such number was most definitely feminine and certainly not British.
 Local secretary?, Raye wondered.
 Maybe girlfriend, she laughed to herself.
-But that was just being snide and Leo seemed perfectly capable of handling such a menial task all by his self.
-Even if Raye hadn’t been delighted to get the call from Leo, she would have to admit to herself she’d have returned the call just to try and learn who the young lady was.
-One of these days, my nosy streak is going to cost me dearly, she warned herself.
+But that was just being snide and besides, Leo seemed perfectly capable of handling such a menial task all by his self.
+Even if Raye weren’t delighted to have gotten a call from Leo, she had to admit to herself she’d have returned the call just to try and solve the quasi-mystery of who the young lady was.
+One of these days, my nosy streak is going to cost me dearly, she admitted to herself.

 The mystery was quickly solved once Raye returned the call.
 Dialing Leo’s number, the same female voice answered the phone.
 “Arrington residence, Daneen speaking.
 How may I help you?”

 “Hello, Daneen,” Raye replied, “my name is Raye Galloway and I’m returning a call to Leo, um, Mr. Arrington that actually you made.
 Is he available?”